HamzaUyar/UnoGame/README.md

 - Score updates
 - Win conditions

+The terminal output can become quite lengthy during gameplay, especially for longer games with multiple rounds.
+To make it easier to review gameplay history, all console output is also logged to the `logs` directory.

+### File Logging

+All game events displayed in the terminal are simultaneously recorded to log files in the `logs` directory.
+This dual logging system provides several benefits:
+- Permanent record of all game actions and events
+- Ability to review past games without scrolling through terminal history
+- More readable format for analyzing lengthy game sessions

+Due to the extensive nature of the console output, it's often more convenient to follow the game flow by examining these log files instead of the terminal window.

 ### CSV Logging

 The `ScoreTracker` component records game scores to a CSV file in a simple, readable format: